 The style of writing is easy to read, as the author assumes you have the average person’s knowledge of medicine.
 The content is straightforward and considered, illustrated by literary quotes, personal anecdote and emotional appeal, in addition to the clear explanations and statistics.
 Examples are international in scope but with a particular focus on Australia (where this book was originally published this year), as that’s where Professor Isaacs works.
 I found the first few chapters to be the most interesting, because each one focused on a specific disease.
 Some of the later chapters repeated the information, as part of themed discussions on vaccines.
 I would say that the book covers everything you might want to know about vaccination: how it works, the risks, the disasters, the myths, how the substances are made and supplied, etc.

 Ethics is a strong point in the book.
 The author discusses how parents’ rights not to have their children immunised are clashing with children’s rights (compromising the ‘herd immunity’ which protects the most vulnerable when a certain proportion of people have been vaccinated).
 He also looks at ‘tainted’ research and whether it is ethical to benefit from vaccines developed which historically had roots in harming people or not had consent from the participants.
-This is a really fascinating topic.
-I find it incredible that the anti-vaccination movement is still going (probably, these days, fuelled by social media and fake news) when there is clear evidence that vaccination works.
-There is a slight risk with any kind of medical treatment, but the benefits of vaccines heavily outweigh the cost to society when you consider the alternative.
-Maybe the anti-vax people would consider taking a dose of one of these diseases to see what it would be like if their dangerous opinions gain more ground.
+This is a really fascinating topic and should be on the TBR of anyone with an interest in medicine.